freeradical13/freeradical13.github.io/index.md

 ## Proteins

 [Proteins][] are biomacromolecule polymers made of one or more polypeptides.
-A [polypeptide][] is an unbranched polymer of amino acid monomers bonded through peptide bonds.
+A [polypeptide][] is an unbranched chain of [peptides][] which are a polymer of two or more amino acid monomers bonded through peptide bonds (or amide bonds).

-An [amino acid][] is a 1 Carbon backbone with an amino group, a carboxyl group, and one of 20 side chains.
+An [amino acid][] is a 1 Carbon backbone with an amino group, a carboxyl group, a Hydrogen, and one of 20 side chains.
 Amino acids are all of the L enantiomer form.
 Amino acids may be grouped by properties of their side chain (with single- and three-letter abbreviations):

 Hydrophobic: